openebs/openebs/k8s/demo/cassandra/README.md

 ### Configure OpenEBS LocalPV StorageClass

+In this tutorial, OpenEBS LocalPV device has been used as the storage engine for deploying Kudo Cassandra.

 - `openebs-hostpath` - Using this option, it will create Kubernetes Persistent Volumes that will store the data into OS host path directory at: /var/openebs/<cassandra-pv>/.
 Select this option, if you don’t have any additional block devices attached to Kubernetes nodes.
 You would like to customize the directory where data will be saved, create a new OpenEBS LocalPV storage class using these instructions.

 - `openebs-device` - Using this option will create Kubernetes Local PVs using the block devices attached to the node.
 Select this option when you want to dedicate a complete block device on a node to a Cassandra node.
 You can customize which devices will be discovered and managed by OpenEBS using the instructions here.